innovationinsoftware/tf-vault-intermediate/labs/hcp-terraform-health-assessments/index.md

 ### Configuring Check Blocks

 Add check blocks to your Terraform configuration for continuous validation.
-In your `learn-terraform-variables` repository, you can add checks to validate your EC2 instances:
+In your `tf-vault-qa-{your-initials}` repository, you can add checks to validate your EC2 instances:

 ```hcl
 check "ec2_instance_health" {